-During graduate school, I completed a seminar in twentieth-century poetry in which the professor used the stock market as an extended metaphor for the rise and fall in popularity of the poets we discussed in class.
-For example, for him T. S. Eliot, Robert Frost, and Ezra Pound represented solid blue chip stocks whose names would appear forever on syllabuses throughout academia, much like Adrienne Rich, Robert Lowell, or Allen Ginsburg from the generation that followed.
+During graduate school, I completed a seminar in twentieth-century poetry in which the professor used the stock market as an extended metaphor for the rise and fall in popularity of the poets we discussed.
+For example, for him T. S. Eliot, Robert Frost, and Ezra Pound represented solid blue-chip stocks whose names would appear forever on syllabi throughout academia, much like Adrienne Rich, Robert Lowell, or Allen Ginsburg from the generation that followed.
 Other poets, alas, would rise and fall depending on how scholars interpreted their validity with regard to the current zeitgeist, or how willing publishers were to issue new editions of their works.
 My professor adopted this market-based image from an article by John Chapman Ward about Vachel Lindsay, once a “giant of the New Poetry,” and now somewhat akin to Enron in terms of visibility on the Dow Jones of poets.
 Ward notes: “The stock market rises and falls, but poets who are forgotten rarely rise again; even in the rare book catalogs and used book stalls, Lindsay is not seen much these days.”

 John Moncure March is another poet my professor might deem as forgotten and unworthy of reinvigoration.
 His The Wild Party has experienced a curious history, however.
 In 1928 — two years after he finished writing this narrative rife with gritty sexuality, blowsy characters, and jazz-age debauchery — the work was released in a limited run.
-However, unlike Lindsay who eventually fell with no resurrection in sight, March rose in the market periodically.
+But unlike Lindsay who eventually fell with no resurrection in sight, March rose in the market periodically.
 In 1975, Merchant Ivory Productions composed a film of the same name loosely based on March’s text, earning the poem a brief resurgence of notoriety.
-Decades later, Art Spiegelman of Maus fame discovered a copy in a used bookstore and in 1994 set forth unto the world his illustrated edition subtitled of this “lost classic.”
-In Spiegelman, March had earned a latter-day champion, and his efforts once again are enjoying the light of day, this time perhaps for a extended period thank to how Spiegelman’s artwork not only enhances the story, but places the book into a different genre than jazz-age poetry alone.
+Decades later, Art Spiegelman of Maus fame discovered a copy in a used bookstore and in 1994 set forth unto the world his illustrated edition of this “lost classic.”
+In Spiegelman, March had earned a latter-day champion, and his efforts once again are enjoying visibility, this time perhaps for a extended period thank to how Spiegelman’s artwork not only enhances the story, but places the book into a different genre than jazz-age poetry alone.
 I will say more on this later.

-A few critics have hoped to keep Spiegelman’s revival of March brief.
+Critics have hoped to keep Spiegelman’s revival of March brief.
 For example in Artforum, Griel Marcus deemed The Wild Party as “junk,” and labeled Spiegelman’s illustrations as merely “a fan’s tribute.”
 Others, however, such as Margo Jefferson of The New York Times, were more graciously open-minded.
 In her review, Jefferson states: “The Wild Party works because its author, Joseph Moncure March, believed in every one of its excesses and brought real skill to versifying them.”
 This idea of belief and skill going hand in hand is crucial to instructing readers in how to approach this poem.
 In his introduction to the first edition of the book, Louis Untermeyer declared, “I haven’t the faintest idea whether it is good or bad poetry.
 In fact, I’m not sure it is poetry at all.”
 Nonetheless, he moves on to express admiration:

 All I am certain of is that this is only of the most rapidly moving, vividly projected, highly exciting manuscripts I have read in years.
 It is frankly vulgar, but rightly so; for the people and the scene it depicts are the very essence of vulgarity.
 It is brutal, cynical, ugly, sensational – but so is the milieu with which it deals.
 And first and last, it lives.
 This Joseph Moncure March (And who in Goddes name is he?) knows his broads and his Broadway.